 The primary applicant is the person acknowledged as leading the project.
 For typical scholarships, the student is always the primary applicant.

-Co-applicants have other large roles on the project.
+Co-applicants or co-investigators have other large roles on the project.
 Depending on the award, these may be students or professors.

 Collaborator is the catch-all term for everyone else.
 Some larger or government grants have specific definitions for collaborators.
 In other awards the term can be used loosely; naming yourself in the “research team” portion of the application will usually suffice to formally call yourself a collaborator.